-- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams as long as you get them from a network provider. - Flu shots, Hepatitis B vaccinations, and pneumonia vaccinations as long as you get them from a network provider or pharmacy - Emergency services from network providers or from out-of-network providers - Urgently needed services from network providers or from out-of-network providers when network providers are temporarily unavailable or inaccessible (e.g., when you are temporarily outside of the plan's service area) - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
-(If possible, please call Customer Service before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.
-Phone numbers for Customer Service are printed on the back cover of this booklet.)
+- Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams. - Flu shots Hepatitis B vaccinations, and pneumonia vaccinations - Emergency services from network providers or from out-of-network providers - Urgently needed services from network providers or from out-of-network providers when network providers are temporarily unavailable or inaccessible, e.g., when you are temporarily outside of the plan's service area - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+If possible, please let us know before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away. - Phone numbers for Customer Service are printed on the back cover of this booklet.